-156. No Additional Exceptions from Originating Voice Service Provider Caller ID Authentication Mandate.
-We reject the record requests to grant limited exceptions from our caller ID authentication rules.536 Verizon argues that we should free a voice service provider from our caller ID authentication rules in certain circumstances where, in its view, it would be "inadvisable or inappropriate for the originating carrier to place a signature on a call."537 Verizon, USTelecom, and CTIA argue that these circumstances include "periods of substantial network congestion," such as national emergencies or natural disasters, or during periods of network maintenance.
-538 Verizon further argues that a voice service provider should not be required to authenticate caller ID information in certain complicated calling cases.539 We decline to grant these categorical exceptions from our mandate.
-Our goal is ubiquitous deployment of caller ID authentication technology, and no commenter explains with specificity why its concerns outweigh that goal.
-To the contrary, national emergencies and natural disasters are among the times when caller ID authentication is most important.540 In those instances, affected individuals must be able to rely on the caller ID information they receive and avoid bad actors taking advantage of an ongoing emergency or its aftermath.
+- 151. No Additional Exceptions from Originating Voice Service Provider Caller ID Authentication Mandate.
+We reject Verizon's request to grant limited exceptions from our caller ID authentication rules in certain circumstances where, in its view, it would be "inadvisable or inappropriate for the originating carrier to place a signature on a call."513 Verizon identifies various situations where it believes authenticating caller ID information would be "inappropriate."
+It argues that a voice service provider should be freed from compliance "during periods of substantial network congestion," such as national emergencies or natural disasters; and further argues such a provider should not be required to authenticate caller ID information in certain complicated calling cases.514 We decline to grant these categorical exceptions from our mandate.
+Our goal is ubiquitous deployment of caller ID authentication technology, and Verizon does not explain with specificity why its concerns outweigh that goal.
+To the contrary, national emergencies and natural disasters are among the times when caller ID authentication is most important.515 In those instances, affected individuals must be able to rely on the caller ID information they receive and avoid bad actors taking advantage of an ongoing emergency or its aftermath.
 And while we do not grant an exception for complicated calling cases, we underscore that, to the extent a certain calling case is not accounted for by industry standards, application of caller ID authentication is not called for by our rules.
-We explained in the First Caller ID Authentication Report and Order that "[c]ompliance with the most current versions of . . . three standards as of March 31, 2020, including any errata as of that date or earlier, represents the minimum requirement to satisfy our rules."541

-157. Non-Substantive Rule Revision.
-We revise section 64.6301(a)(2) of our rules542 to make two non-substantive changes.
+We explained in the First Caller ID Authentication Report and Order that "[c]ompliance with the most current versions of . . . three standards as of March 31, 2020, including any errata as of that date or earlier, represents the minimum requirement to satisfy our rules."516 - 152.
+Non-Substantive Rule Revision.
+We revise section 64.6301(a)(2) of our rules517 to make two non-substantive changes.
 First, the adopted rule inadvertently omitted the word "it."
-Second, the
+Second, the adopted rule referred to "caller ID authentication information," inconsistent with other terms in the rules.
+The rule as revised provides that a voice service provider shall "authenticate caller identification